 Know how much vehicle you can afford.

-It’s the key to buying a new vehicle while ensuring you don’t overextend your household finances, according to experts including Consumer Reports and Edmunds.com.
+Learning how to set up a monthly budget is the key to buying a new vehicle while ensuring you don’t overextend your finances, according to experts.

 Those difficulties – unless they are catastrophic – may be avoidable by setting up a monthly budget.